Quicr/quicr-protocol-spec/moq-arch.md

 ## QuicR media objects

 The objects that names point to are application specific.
 The granularity of such data ( say media frame, fragment, datum) and its frequency are fully specified by a given application and they need to be opaque for relays/in-transit caches.
-The namedd objects are end-to-end encrypted.
+The named objects are end-to-end encrypted.

 [To Do] Should we do some hand waving here about mapping media into objects and talk about synchronization point trade-offs etc.?